freeCodeCamp/freeCodeCamp/guide/english/css/css-buttons/index.md

 ## CSS Buttons

 CSS Buttons are a great way to add functional design features to your page.
+They are used widely and are very easy to use.
 * You can style any clickable button (HTML `<button>` element)

 `<button>Click Me</button>`